rj45/rj32/docs/instructions.md

 Depending on the `fmt` code, the opcode is constructed from different patterns of bits denoted in the decoding logic section.
 There are 32 opcodes.

-### Instruction Decoding Details
+### Instruction Decoding

-This diagram shows how the opcodes are decoded into each instruction class.
+This diagram shows the opcodes for each instruction format.
+All instructions have both an immediate form and a register-register form, but the immediate form does not contain a complete opcode field to make room for the immediate bits.
+Therefore, the decode circuitry needs to modify the opcode for those formats to be the same as the register-register form of the instruction.
+The modified bits are shown in grey in the diagram below.
+The non-grey bits can come from the instruction itself.

 ![Instruction Decoding Details](isa_decoding.png)

 On the left is the various formats, then the `fmt` code for each instruction class, then (optionally) the zeroth bit of op if it's required, then whether the instruction has an immediate.
 Then you get the 5 opcode bits.

-Grey bits are added during decoding, blue or purple bits come from the instruction itself.
+## Instruction Details

 ### Prefix Instructions and State